Big Tech CEOs face Congress: Here’s how Facebook, Twitter, and Google say they’re fighting extremism

 - “In January, we launched the “Birdwatch” pilot, a community-based approach to misinformation.
 Birdwatch is expected to broaden the range of voices involved in tackling misinformation, and streamline the real-time feedback people already add to Tweets.”

 - “Twitter is also funding Bluesky, an independent team of open source architects, engineers, and designers, to develop open and decentralized standards for social media . . .
-Bluesky will eventually allow Twitter and other companies to contribute to and access open recommendation algorithms that promote healthy conversation and ultimately provide individuals greater choice.
+Bluesky will eventually allow Twitter and other companies to contribute to and access open recommendation algorithms . . .
 These standards will support innovation, making it easier for startups to address issues like abuse and hate speech at a lower cost.”

 Sundar Pichai: